akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Not for Stanwey

 ‘The thegn of Thornbury was speaking to me of his son,’ Harold said one evening, stirring the coals.
-‘I met the boy, Edmund.’
+‘You may remember the boy, Edmund.’
 He said it as *Ædmond*.
 ‘He saw you at the autumn fair.’

 Beatrice’s hands paused on the dough.
-‘Has he?’
+‘Did he?’

 ‘He asked after you.’
 Harold’s voice was careful.
 ‘He is a solid young man.
 His father’s lands border ours to the south.
 It would be a good alliance.’

 The bread dough was smooth under her palms, but her thoughts were not.

-‘You need not decide anything,’ Harold added hastily, noting her silence.
+‘You need not decide anything,’ Harold added hastily, noting her frown.
 ‘I only thought it would be well to have neighbours who are friends.’

 Beatrice nodded.
 ‘I’ll think on it.’
 But her thoughts were for her father. *However would he survive in his frail state once she married?*